Taylor Swift Eras Tour member nearly faints after finding out share of bonus

 Visibly shocked by the amount of money Swift gave him, he said: “I’m gonna pass out.”

-Also in the docuseries, Swift brought her on-stage crew, including her dancers and band, together so she could personally pass out the bag of bonuses.
+Also in the docuseries, Swift brought her on-stage crew, including her dancers and band, together so she could personally hand out bonuses.
 While opening his card from Swift, dancer Kameron Saunders read the message out loud.

 “Dearest Kam, we’ve traveled the world like we set out to do.
 We’ve dazzled the crowds, but we’ve missed family too.
 My full gratitude doesn’t come from a bank, but here’s [bleep] dollars just to say thanks.
 Love, Taylor,” he read, with the amount of his bonus undisclosed.